The Family Medicine Certification process provided by

 The following will provide a brief description of each component (for additional information on each component, follow the links on the left):

-Fulfillment of this component requires a currently valid, full, and unrestricted license to practice medicine in the United States or Canada and continuous compliance with the ABFM Guidelines for Professionalism, Licensure, and Personal Conduct
+Fulfillment of this component requires an active, valid, full, and unrestricted license to practice medicine in any state or territory of the United States or any province of Canada and continuous compliance with the ABFM Guidelines for Professionalism, Licensure, and Personal Conduct [PDF]

-Fulfillment of this component requires completion of the required number of Self-Assessment Modules (SAMs) during the MC-FP cycle and completion of the required credits of Continuing Medical Education (CME)
+Fulfillment of this component requires completion of the required number of Knowledge Self-Assessment (KSA) activities during the Certification stage and completion of the required credits of Continuing Medical Education (CME)

-Fulfillment of this component requires the successful completion of the MC-FP examination
+Fulfillment of this component requires the successful completion of the Family Medicine Certification examination during the required time period

-Fulfillment of this component requires completion of the required number of Performance in Practice Modules (PPMs) during the MC-FP cycle
+Fulfillment of this component requires completion of the required number of Performance Improvement (PI) activities during the Certification stage

-In the ABFM MC-FP program, each certified Diplomate must successfully complete a series of modules in separate 3-year windows, called "stages."
+In the ABFM Family Medicine Certification program, each certified Diplomate must successfully complete a series of Certification activities in separate 3-year windows, called "stages."
 Completing these requirements in a timely manner allows the Diplomate to maintain his or her certification status.
+Those Diplomates last certified between 2003-2010 had the option to maintain a 7-year certificate or gain a 10-year certificate.
+Those physicians that chose to maintain a 7-year certificate participate in required Certification activities throughout the 7-year cycle.

-Physicians who have let their certification expire and lapse for more than three (3) years or have never been in the MC-FP process will need to complete the Re-Entry Process in order to be eligible for the exam and gain certification status.
+Physicians who have let their certification expire and lapse for more than three (3) years or who were last certified prior to 2003 will need to complete the Re-Entry Process in order to be approved to take the Family Medicine Certification examination and gain certification status.
 This process requires:

-- Minimum of one (1) Self-Assessment Module (SAM)
+- Minimum of one (1) Knowledge Self-Assessment Activity

 - Completion of one hundred fifty (150) credits of acceptable CME (minimum 50% Division I), acquired in last three (3) years

-- Compliance with ABFM Guidelines for Professionalism, Licensure, and Personal Conduct which includes holding a currently valid, full and unrestricted license to practice medicine in the United States or Canada
+- Compliance with ABFM Guidelines for Professionalism, Licensure, and Personal Conduct which includes holding an active, valid, full, and unrestricted license to practice medicine in any state or territory of the United States or any province of Canada

-- Submission of application and accompanying full examination fee for the MC-FP Examination
+- Submission of application and accompanying full examination fee for the Family Medicine Certification Examination

 Candidate Information Booklets